 While there’s perhaps no better example of what happens when some is allowed to be themselves than Faarooq as a member of APA, one name — with even more star wattage that Big E. seems to possess — comes to mind: Steve Austin.
 Now, it may seem like we are telling you that we think Big E. should be come an alcoholic, but we aren’t talking about Stone Cold, necessarily.

 When it comes to reaching the holy grail of “be yourself-ness”, the zenith of Stone Cold’s career happened not in the bright lights of the WWF, but in the dimly-lit backstage tv studio at the ECW Arena.
 It was there, after getting fired from WCW by Eric Bischoff, that Steve let loose with a pipe bomb that made CM Punk’s look like From Justin to Kelly:

 It’s significantly more incisive than anything Simmons was given the chance to say when he founded The Nation, but that’s not because Simmons wasn’t given the right script.
-There was simply something innate within Steve Austin that allowed him to, also entirely different material, produce promos like the infamous Austin 3:16 speech, that managed to feel every bit as real as the ones he did after losing his job over the phone.
+There was simply something innate within Steve Austin that allowed him to produce promos like the infamous Austin 3:16 speech that managed to feel every bit as real as the ones he did after losing his job over the phone.